Want to bring the movement to your district? Start an SBS Chapter!Learn More

 I have the right to modes and methods of learning that have been proven effective before their introduction in the classroom.
 I have the right to not serve as a guinea pig, beta tester, or model trainer.

-Books & Paper
+Books and Paper

 I have the right to read whole books over the course of my education–in elementary, middle and high school.
 I have the right to regularly read and write on paper.